IT-Academy-BCN/ita-wiki/web/wiki/README.md

 ### Use of context AuthProvider

 AuthProvider gives us access to the user information in all our app.
-It tell us if the user is logged and the name and avatar he/she uses.
+It tell us if the user is logged in and their details.

 To use it, we call the custom hook useAuth: